Taking a backup of your WordPress site is one of the most crucial tasks. Because when something goes wrong with your site, a

 Why WordPress Backup Is Important

-- Any hacker can hack your blog and delete or infect your whole data on your site.
+- Any hacker can hack your site and delete or infect your whole data.

-- When you edit any files on your blog and your site breaks for some reason, then you can restore your site through your backups.
+- When you edit a file and your site breaks for some reason, then you can restore your site through your backups.

 How to Take Backup of WordPress Site from cPanel

 Creating a WordPress backup manually is not a difficult task.
 A WordPress site has two parts,

 - Files – Your WordPress files contain with WP core files, themes, plugins, images etc.

 - Database – Your WordPress Database contain posts, comments, users settings.

 If you want to create a complete backup of your WordPress site, then you have to back up both files (files and database) which I’m going to tell you here.